kieroid/bad-dmenu/README.md

 clone the repository<br/>
 edit config.mk to match your system<br/>
 this will mess up all your scripts beginning with `dmenu*` if stored in `bin/dmenu*` as outlined in config.mk<br/>
-type `doas make install` to build dmenu, then install
+type `doas make install` to build dmenu, then install<br/>
+type `doas make uninstall` to uninstall<br/>
+i am not responsible for the deletion of your system

 credits
 -------